China's Xiaomi to invest in India, launches budget smartphones

-MUMBAI China's Xiaomi said it intends to invest heavily in India as the budget smartphone maker launched on Tuesday its flagship Mi phone and other products in the world's third largest smartphone market, currently dominated by Samsung Electronics Co Ltd (005930.KS).
+MUMBAI China's Xiaomi said it intends to invest heavily in India as the budget smartphone maker launched on Tuesday its flagship Mi phone and other products in the world's third largest smartphone market, currently dominated by Samsung Electronics Co Ltd.

 He said the privately owned Xiaomi was planning to build India-specific features for its phones and set up a local team to help penetrate one of the world's fastest growing smartphone markets.

-The company's margins on phones are thin, as they use high-tech hardware, but it makes up for that by selling its higher-margin accessories and customised apps.
+The company's margins on phones are thin, as they use high-tech hardware, but it makes up for that by selling its higher-margin accessories and customized apps.

 Xiaomi's success has partly stemmed from its affordability.
 The Mi 3, Xiaomi's latest smartphone, is priced at 13,999 rupees ($230).
 According to Neil Shah of Counterpoint Technology Market Research, the phone's features are comparable to the Samsung Galaxy S4, which costs between 29,000-30,000 rupees.